luissilva1044894/hirez-api-docs/api/README.md

 ### I'm getting successful responses for the calls but the JSON / XML responses is null.
 What is happening?
 - Did you already checked the ret_msg message?
 It's used to return a message error when the server-side catch an issue.
 You can check the ret_msg messages [**here**](#ret_msg).

+### Why am I getting a null dataset for a player that exists?
+- If a player has “Hide My Profile” enabled in-game, methods will return a null dataset.

+### When using methods such as [``Get Match Details``](./get-match-details#get-match-details), some player info is missing.
+Why?
+- If a player has “Hide My Profile” enabled in-game, some of their data will be unavailable for match history etc.

 ### How I could increase my API Access Limit?
 - The first recommendation would be to use something like page caching or saving the data to a Database so you can poll it from your own database as often as needed.
 But if you already are doing it and think that is needed to increase your limit, drop an e-mail to [Aaron](mailto:apugh@hirezstudios.com).